Iron Buckles & Pouch Hardware

 Buckle Order Form PDF file Buckle Order Form.pdf.

-Small Iron Buckle is used on British 18-round cartridge boxes converted to shoulder belt use.
+Small Buckle is used on British 18-round cartridge boxes converted to shoulder belt use.
 See Collector's Encyclopedia pg.
 69 #21.
+This buckle is for a 1" wide strap.
 Inside dimensions 1/2" x 1". $4.00 each.

-Medium Iron Buckle is used on British cartridge pouches and Continental Army cartridge boxes.
+Medium Buckle is used on British cartridge pouches and Continental Army cartridge boxes.
 See Collector's Encyclopedia pg.
 67 #12, pg.
 76 #39, pg.
 78 #45, pg.
 79 #48.
 I have examined several cartridge pouches that have used the small and large buckles, but the majority of pouches I have seen used the medium size.
+This buckle is for a 1" wide strap.
 Inside dimensions 3/4" x 1". $4.00 each.
+(Tin plated $5 each)

-Large Iron Buckle is used on narrow British waistbelts with the 18-round cartridge (belly) boxes.
+Large Buckle is used on narrow British waistbelts with the 18-round cartridge (belly) boxes.
 See Don Troiani's Soldiers in America pg.
 4 and another on display at Old Fort Niagara.
-Inside dimensions 1" x 1". $4.00 each
+This buckle is for a 1" wide strap.
+Inside dimensions 1" x 1". $4.00 each.
+(Tin plated $5 each)

 Go to Ordering Info